readthedocs-fr/notions/prog_orientee_objet/design_patterns/README.md

 A design pattern is a way to build a part of a software which is recognized as a good response to a recurrent software design problem.

-Each chapter presenting a pattern will be represented by a markdown file with the course content and a folder containing the final code which is used in support in the course.
+Each chapter presenting a pattern will be represented by a markdown file with the course content and a folder containing the final code which is used in support of the course.
 The code will be available in one or more languages.
-All folders containing code are placed in [code_examples](code_samples) folder.
+All folders containing code will be placed in the [code_examples](code_samples) folder.
 The course usually presents a pattern with examples in one language.

 ## Table of contents